Top Cybersecurity Threats to Watch in 2025

 Several high-profile data breaches in recent years have exposed the vulnerabilities in cybersecurity defenses and underscored the need for stringent security measures.
 For example:

-Address these risks by incorporating the following preventive measures:
+Companies and organizations can address these risks by incorporating the following preventive measures:

 • Continuous monitoring and updates: Regularly update and monitor systems to defend against new vulnerabilities.